by Inga Kastrone

 Akashic Record Readings

-Most clients drawn to my work are sensitive souls who feel they have become stuck in the details and forgotten their true origins.
-The call to get an Akashic Record reading is first of all a call to Remembrance — of who you are at the deepest core of your being, what you came here to do, and why you are struggling with recurrent issues in your life.
-These readings include healing childhood wounds, past life integration, and transforming ancestral and collective consciousness energies.
+Most clients drawn to my work are highly sensitive souls who recognize there is more to their Earth experience than just going through the motions — but feel they have become stuck and forgotten their true origins.
+The call to get an Akashic Record reading is first of all a call to Remembrance — of who you are at the deepest core of your being.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}